 Connecting Legal Interpretation

 There are not enough legal professionals and community workers to serve clients in sign language or in every language and dialect spoken in Ontario.
 Nor is there widespread access to high quality interpreter services.
 As a result, many individuals face barriers in obtaining legal information and services.
-In response, the LFO has funded the projects described below.
+In response, the Foundation has funded the projects described below.

-Training for Sign Language Interpreters
+Training for Sign Language interpreters